 What are short links useful for, apart from giving you more space on platforms like Twitter?
 For one, custom endings allow you to create links that are easily memorized or give users a hint as to what they will be seeing when clicking the link.

-Here’s an example: I’ve uploaded a picture of probably the best salad ever to my webserver.
-I want to share it with folks, but because of my weird folder-structure and the fact that I haven’t renamed the file to something sensible, the link is huge.
+Here’s an example: I’ve uploaded a picture of a nicely trussed roast chicken to my gallery application.
+I want to share it with folks, but because of the image being nested into an album and whatnot, the link is huge.
 I therefore opt to take the link and run it through Polr, choosing to give the link a custom ending.
-The result then looks like this: https://str.ms/topsalad (go on, click it).
+The result then looks like this: https://str.ms/topchicken (go on, click it).

 And now, in addition to having created a short lin to my picture, I will also get statistics about how often it was clicked, when it was clicked and where the clicks came from.
 Handy, isn’t it?